 Cardiology allows Dr. Adeniyi the opportunity to build relationships with his patients over time as well as foster strong connections with those in emergency situations.

 One such experience that took place early in his career continues to have a profound effect on him today.
 Dr. Adeniyi was treating a critically ill mother in her 40s, who had complex cardiac issues.
-Not only was the patient’s mortality at stake, but so was the well being of her children.
+Not only was the patient’s mortality at stake, but so was the well-being of her children.
 In the end, Dr. Adeniyi and his team were able to work toward a successful outcome and save the patient’s life.

-“That’s always impressed on me the importance of having adequate skills and making the right decisions when treating patients, particularly those that are critically ill,” he says.
+“That’s always impressed on me the importance of having adequate skills and making the right decisions when treating patients, particularly those who are critically ill,” he says.
 “And that’s what pushes me to really try and maintain the highest level of expertise in all the subspecialty areas of cardiology that I practice.”

 Dr. Adeniyi continues his tradition of practicing compassion outside of the workplace through volunteering and sharing his medical expertise with Savannah’s refugee community.